-historical land cover layers along with a set of potential explanatory variables (such as proximity to roads, soil type and slopes), LCM uses empirical modeling tools to establish the relationship between them.
-LCM currently supports logistic regression, a modified KNN (K-nearest neighbor) and an exceptionally powerful Multi-layer Perceptron (MLP) neural network for model development.
-In the latter case, a very detailed accounting is provided of model skill and the degree of contribution of each explanatory variable.
+Modeling the potential of land to experience specific transitions (such as deforestation for agricultural development) lies at the very heart of LCM.
+Using historical land cover layers along with a set of potential explanatory variables (such as proximity to roads, soil type and slopes), LCM uses empirical modeling tools to establish the relationship between them.
+LCM supports an exceptionally powerful Multi-Layer Perceptron (MLP) neural network, SVM (Support Vector Machine), DecisionForest (an implementation of Random Forest), and WNL (Weighted Normalized Likelihoods) - a fast modeling procedure for large numbers of transitions, logistic regression, and a modified KNN (K-nearest neighbor) for model development.
+All models return detailed accounting of model skill and the quality of each explanatory variable.